 MetaTrader 5 allows you to enjoy the freedom of movement to the full extent — you can stay active while trading from Android or iOS smartphones and tablets.
 The Web Platform provides even more possibilities and allows you to work from any web browser and any device.
 By choosing the most convenient way from a variety of options, you can trade 24 hours a day!

 Depending on a trader's trading style, and their capital requirements, one market may suit one trader more than another.
 Although one derivative market isn't necessarily better than another.
 Each market requires different capital amounts to a trade, base on the margin requirement of that market.

-Futures are very popular with day traders--day traders only trade within the day and don't hold positions overnight.
-Options and CFDs are more popular among swing traders--swing traders take trades that last a couple of days to couple weeks.
+Futures are very popular with short terms traders that trade within the day (day trading, scalping) and don't hold positions overnight.
+Options and CFDs are more popular among those who swing trade--swing traders take trades that last a couple of days to couple of weeks.

 Understanding what is derivatives and how derivatives markets works are important, but if you need help MetaTrader 5 provides access to thousands of CFD products, including stocks, indexes, commodities, forex, and cryptocurrencies.

-Additional, with an Expert Advisor Generator you can build automated trading strategies for derivatives markets in a couple of clicks, without writing codes.
+Additionally, with an Expert Advisor Generator, you can build automated trading strategies for derivatives markets in a couple of clicks, without writing codes.